romanf-dev/actinium/README.md

 Actinium is a microcontroller framework implementing actor-based execution model.
 It provides both hardware-assisted scheduling and memory protection for fault isolation.
+Framework code is currently written in C but unprivileged tasks may be written in either C or Rust.
 Please note it is still in pre-alpha stage and **isn't ready** for any use except research and experiments.
 This readme is also incomplete and will be updated over time...